South Dakota v. Wayfair, Inc.: Subsequent developments

 In recognition of the fact that state nexus rules may overburden interstate commerce, states have begun implementing thresholds based on factors such as transaction numbers and receipts generated.
 As of December 2018, 31 different states have standing tax laws requiring taxation of Internet purchases, most following the model of the South Dakota to only collect tax from those vendors with more than 200 shipments into the state or exceeding $100,000 in revenues.
 Several of these new laws came into effect on January 1, 2019.
 A year from the decision, nearly all states that collected sales tax had modified their laws to include interstate commerce taxes; however, in many of these states, the updated laws did not include any threshold limits on when such taxes can be collected.
 Small to medium businesses may find the cost of auditing their sales for each state to far outweigh the amount of tax actually owed and forgo the process; and similarly, states looking to collect these taxes may find the cost of prosecuting against the smaller business to outweigh the benefit.
 It is expected that a raft of lawsuits related to these new tax laws from South Dakota will occur from 2019 through 2023.

 Economic impact

-A 2022 study found that the Wayfair decision "increased sales tax revenues by 7.9 percent, concentrated in states with stringent compliance standards.
+A 2022 study published in the Journal of Public Economics found that the Wayfair decision "increased sales tax revenues by 7.9 percent, concentrated in states with stringent compliance standards.
 With barcode-level scanner data, we find evidence of full pass-through of the tax to consumers.
 Effects are progressive however, with the reforms increasing tax liabilities principally for higher-income households."

+According to a 2023 study, the case "greatly improved state governments’ ability to enforce collection of sales taxes on a destination basis."
+The study also explored "the extent to which greater destination taxation has influenced the location of (a) consumer purchases and (b) business locations using two different empirical approaches.
+First, we analyze county-level data for Tennessee and select surrounding states to provide suggestive evidence that sales tax collections have grown more in rural Tennessee counties and less in Tennessee border counties since Wayfair.
+Additionally, we show that collections have grown more since Wayfair in North Carolina counties along the Tennessee border, where the tax rate differential is on the order of three percentage points.
+Second, we examine state-level data to show that business applications have grown at much faster rates after Wayfair in states with the highest sales tax rates.
+We attribute this to the removal of the significant disincentive to establish sales tax nexus that dominated the pre-Wayfair environment."